yurmuki/DNSoverTLS/README.md

 2. Any protocol interactions prior to the TLS handshake are performed in the clear and can be modified by a man-in-the-middle attacker.
 For this reason, clients MAY discard cached information about server capabilities advertised prior to the start of the TLS handshake.

 3. As with other uses of STARTTLS-upgrade to TLS, the mechanism specified here is susceptible to downgrade attacks, where a person-in-the-middle prevents a successful TLS upgrade.
 Keeping track of servers known to support TLS (i.e., "pinning") enables clients to detect downgrade attacks.
 For servers with no connection history, clients may choose to refuse non-TLS DNS, or they may continue without TLS, depending on their privacy requirements.

+## Microservice Architecture Consideration:
+We have to ensure that the application server has to be linked with our DNS server so that it can resolve its queries.
+To acheive this, we have to link our application server as below:

+`docker run -t -d --name application-container-name --link=dnsovertls application-image-name`

+## Other recommendations for the project:
+We should consider DNS caching to optimize DNS queries and DNS response time.

 **Building Docker Image**
 `docker build -t dnsovertls:proxy .`